Honiara, Solomon Islands - Things to Do in Honiara

 World War II Historical Sites Tour

-Booking Tip: Tours typically cost $50-80 USD per person for half-day trips.
-Best visited during dry season (April-October) for better road access.
-Look for local guides with historical knowledge and transportation included.
+Booking Tip: Book guided tours through local operators for $50-80 per person including transportation.
+Best visited during dry season (April-October) for easier access to outdoor sites.
+Look for guides with historical expertise.

 Traditional Village Cultural Tour